 Court Clerk: We will work to have another employee help in the process of the Court Fund expenditure process.
-We will also work to ensure all claims have supporting documentation attached.

 Criteria: Accountability and stewardship are overall goals of management in the accounting of funds.
 Internal controls over safeguarding of assets constitute a process, affected by an entity's governing body, management, and other personnel, designed to provide reasonable assurance regarding prevention or timely detection of unauthorized transactions and safeguarding assets from misappropriation.